ilovedogs3003/ilovedogs3003.github.io/_projects/1_project.md

     </div>
 </div>

-<p>The first model, where the number of days suspended is defined as categorical variable, has an R-squared and F-statistic larger than the second model where it's defined as a continuous variable(<i>F</i> = 13.76 v.
+<p>The first model, where the number of days suspended is defined as categorical variable, has an R-squared and F-statistic larger than the second model where it is defined as a continuous variable(<i>F</i> = 13.76 v.
 12.44; R-squared = .039 v. .035).
 This gives the aforementioned justification some credence.</p>
 <div style="height: 4px;"></div>
 <h4><b>Unconditional Model v.
 First Model</b></h4>
 The inclusion of additional variables allows us to control for their influence over the dependent variable.
 With these variables incorporated, we saw a considerable increase in our model's efficacy.
 Forgoing discussion of model parameters, a noteworthy increase is the estimated influence of treatment on math scores: albeit still insignificant, the unconditional model estimated Teach for America teachers to increase math scores, on average, by 1.37 points while the first model estimated that influence to be 1.51.